riotcku/learntocode/lessons/engineering_tools.md

 This is saying to pull the state from `origin`'s branch called `master` into your current branch.
 If you were in another branch (such as your other branch you created) it would pull the `master` branch upstream into that branch.

+If you see a screen pop up with changes (happens when there was new code your local git was not aware of) and want to leave the screen after review, type in `wq` and press Enter.
+That stands for `write` and `quit` together.

 You should see the new `js` directory pop up with your markdown file - congratulations, you've successfully gone through the process of pull request and merging!